 In 1920 Hoffmann joined the National Socialist German Workers Party (NSDAP) and soon became a close friend of Adolf Hitler.
 He became Hitler's official photographer and travelled with him everywhere.
+William L. Shirer said his "loyalty was doglike".

-Over the next few years he took over 2.5 million photographs of Hitler.
+It has been estimated that over the years Hoffmann took over 2.5 million photographs of Hitler.
 Hoffmann's book, The Hitler Nobody Knows, was published in 1933.
-Other books on Hitler by Hoffmann included Jugend um Hitler (1934), Hitler in seiner Heimat (1938), Hitler in Italien (1938), Hitler Befreit Sudetenland (1938) and Das Antlitz des Führers (1939).
+Other books on Hitler by Hoffmann included Jugend um Hitler (1934), Hitler in seiner Heimat (1938), Hitler Befreit Sudetenland (1938) and Das Antlitz des Führers (1939).
 In 1940 Hoffmann was elected to the Reichstag.

 Hoffmann was arrested at the end of the Second World War.
 In 1947 Hoffmann was tried before a West German court as a Nazi profiteer.
 He was sentenced to ten years' imprisonment and all his wealth with the exception of £3,000 marks was confiscated.
 Hoffmann eventually served five years in prison.
 Hoffman also published, Hitler was my Friend (1955).

 Heinrich Hoffmann died in Munich on 11th December, 1957.